samalsarthak21/pairs-trading-nifty50-cointegration/README.md

 1. **Cointegration screening**

-   - Run Engle–Granger test on all stock pairs (435 combinations)
+   - Run Engle-Granger test on all stock pairs (435 combinations)
    - Keep pairs with p-value < 0.05 and reasonable hedge ratios |β| ∈ [0.5, 2.0]
    - Select the best pair by lowest p-value